hegza/vcn-inference-rs/README.md

 Also, Windows users need to make sure to have OpenCL.lib in the project root directory since I don't think they've yet to figure out a standard place to put their libraries on Windows.

+## Running
+Run the accuracy test binary.
+`cargo run --release`

+Run tests.
+`cargo test`

+Run all benchmarks (regardless of if some of them fail due to OpenCL things).
+`cargo bench --no-fail-fast`

 ## Logging
 All programs that are included read the log level from an environment variable with the key `RUST_LOG`.
 Here are a couple of examples on how to turn on